yuinakorn/Dockerfile/README.md

-# Dockerfile to build images
+# Dockerfile to build an images